X

 Level I: Fundamentals of Sponsored Projects Administration

-Individuals involved in sponsored projects administration are faced with a multitude of challenges: becoming knowledgeable about federal regulations and individual agency requirements, providing assistance to faculty investigators, gathering information required for successful proposal submission and award administration, and many other tasks.
-The purpose of this workshop is to provide participants new to the profession (or those who seek a fundamental refresher) with a broad overview of the various aspects involved in sponsored projects administration, including preparation and review of proposals; negotiation and acceptance of awards; financial and administrative project management, closeout, and audit, as well as relevant compliance issues.
+The purpose of this workshop is to provide participants new to the profession, or those seeking a fundamental refresher, with a broad overview of the various aspects involved in sponsored projects administration.
+This includes the preparation and review of proposals; negotiation and acceptance of awards; financial and administrative project management, closeout, and audit, as well as relevant compliance issues.

 • Describe the differences between gifts, grants, contracts, and cooperative agreements.

-• Describe the underlying legal framework surrounding sponsored projects.
+• Examine the legal framework governing sponsored projects.

-• Distinguish between allowable and unallowable costs and between direct and F&A costs.
+• Distinguish between allowable and unallowable costs and between direct and indirect costs.

-• Identify several types of third-party and non-sponsored agreements associated with sponsored projects administration.
+• Identify types of third-party and non-sponsored agreements associated with sponsored projects administration.

 • Describe the importance of proper closeout of a sponsored project and the steps necessary to prepare for an audit.